azizp128/data-science-projects/investigating-netflix-movies/README.md

 You have been supplied with the dataset `netflix_data.csv`, along with the following table detailing the column names and descriptions.
 Feel free to experiment further after submitting!

+> [!NOTE]
+> The project inspiration comes from DataCamp’s [Investigating Netflix Movies](https://app.datacamp.com/learn/projects/investigating_netflix) project, which served as the foundation for this work.
+> All code and insights in this project are my own.

 # Dataset
 ### **netflix_data.csv**
 | Column | Description |